jlento/linux-2/_exercises/03-BashLanguageConstructs.md

 Of course you can test many other things besides the string equivalence, see `man test`, for example.

+Why do you need spaces between the arguments `"$LOGNAME"`, `=`, and `"cscuser"`?
+What were you actually testing, if you would write the arguments together without spaces in between?

 How would you test if a file 1) exists, 2) is a directory, or 3) is newer than some other file?

 # Compound commands